-579 For sustainable harvesting, a complex set of actions is needed in legal and policy frameworks (and governance) 580 to translate international instruments into a national enabling environment of legislation, regulations and 581 policies, e.g.,: (i) Adoption of a fishery act and effective processes of governance-a long-term process, which, 582 in many cases, started long before 2010 and continues to evolve at different paces in different countries.
-The 583 most strategic, structural elements have been already adopted in most countries but improvements are 584 always necessary; (ii) Formal adoption of the criteria and related benchmarks of UNCLOS (e.g., MSY) and CBD 585 (e.g., SAIs; SELs); (iii) Formal adoption of the precautionary approach to fisheries and of a risk-based approach 586 to assessment and management (e.g., using precautionary reference points, harvest control rules, and 587 management strategies evaluation); (iv) Development of capacity in governance, science and management; (v) 588 Explicitly addressing socioeconomic dimensions (including profitability and equity); and (vi) Increasing 589 cooperation across data collection, scientific assessment and information exchange to improve reporting.
-590 Reporting in these areas may often take the form of narratives, which could be turned into quantitative or 591 qualitative regional and global indicators.
+For sustainable harvesting, a complex set of actions is needed in legal and policy frameworks (and governance) to translate international instruments into a national enabling environment of legislation, regulations and policies, e.g.,: (i) Adoption of a fishery act and effective processes of governance - a long-term process, which, in many cases, started long before 2010 and continues to evolve at different paces in different countries.
+The most strategic, structural elements have been already adopted in most countries but improvements are always necessary; (ii) Formal adoption of the criteria and related benchmarks of UNCLOS (e.g., MSY) and CBD (e.g., SAIs; SELs); (iii) Formal adoption of the precautionary approach to fisheries and of a risk-based approach to assessment and management (e.g., using precautionary reference points, harvest control rules, and management strategies evaluation); (iv) Development of capacity in governance, science and management; (v) Explicitly addressing socioeconomic dimensions (including profitability and equity); and (vi) Increasing cooperation across data collection, scientific assessment and information exchange to improve reporting.
+Reporting in these areas may often take the form of narratives, which could be turned into quantitative or qualitative regional and global indicators.
+More conventional measures, such as controls on gear specification, landing sizes, or fishing seasons have been used for decades with mixed effectiveness.

-Progress in the development and implementation of legal and policy frameworks is examined below only in relation to the fight against IUU-fishing and the application of the ecosystem approach to fisheries (EAF) in relation to IUU.
+Progress in the development and implementation of legal and policy frameworks is examined below only in relation to the fight against IUU fishing and the application of the EAF in relation to IUU.